ZisIsNotUMBC/NetworkSync/README.md

-# CMSC 455 Numerical Computations Final Project
+# Numerical Computation in Network Synchronization

 Optimizing Network Synchronization in Multiplayer Games using Interpolation and Extrapolation